COVID-19 Resource Center

-As the Covid-19 situation continues to change on a daily basis we are taking precautions at this time to keep our employees, families and clients healthy.
+As the Covid-19 situation continues to change daily, we are taking precautions to keep our employees, families and clients healthy.
 Below is information covering tax updates and questions from our clients.
-We will closely monitor any new developments and as the landscape continues to evolve, we will keep you up-to-date.
-If you have any questions, pleas
+We will closely monitor any new developments and as the landscape continues to evolve, we will keep you updated.

 As we continue to strive toward a post COVID-19 world, we hope that you and your loved ones find yourselves safe and well.
 We once again navigated a postponed tax filing season, albeit a shorter one, which brought with it its unique challenges as well as some tax saving opportunities provided by continued relief legislation.